 - Free

-Trade-offs: Encryption is optional — not enabled by default.
+Trade-offs: Encryption is optional.
+Not enabled by default.
 You have to set it up yourself.
 Sync requires configuring a cloud service or hosting your own server.
 Steeper learning curve than a simple notes app.
 But if you're technical and want maximum flexibility, Joplin delivers.

 4. Notally